abhilashsaj/Wearable-Based-Health-Monitoring-System/README.md

 document like medical records and view them whenever needed.

-Web Application
+- Chatbot that gives the health condition status and helps to find the medical records from the earlier list uploaded based on file name and provides fitness queries.

+- FItbit/Google fit integration

+- BlockChain Security

+- IMEI identification (Unique ID)

-(To manage multiple users health)
+##### Web Application (To manage multiple users health)

 Page 1:

 - Now from the database that contains all